-The requisite ingredients shot, poorly photographed (sorry!), ready to be cooked and then blitzed in the food processor or blender.
+The requisite ingredients shot, poorly photographed (sorry!), ready to be cooked and then blitzed in the food processor or blender for bacon fig jam.

-We have also used this fig bacon jam on turkey sandwiches and for a bacon jam and cream cheese sandwich.
-I am dreaming of using this bacon jam for burgers.
-And as part of a cheese plate with a creamy brie.
-Or a bacon jam grilled cheese sandwich.
-Or you could just eat it with a spoon.
+We use this fig bacon jam on turkey sandwiches and bacon jam and cream cheese sandwiches.
+Just imagine a fig bacon jam burger or a bacon jam grilled cheese sandwich.

-I would probably pick a lighter wine in the category of medium-bodied reds like a Carmenere or Cabernet Franc.
+Add fig bacon jam to your next cheese plate with a creamy brie.
+If there’s wine as well, I would pick a lighter wine within the category of medium-bodied reds like a Carmenere or Cabernet Franc.